Blaz was the representative from Guam and was a Republican. He served from 1985 to 1992.

-Guam is a territory of the United States.
-Because it is not a state, it has no senators or representatives in Congress.
-Instead it sends a delegate to the House of Representatives with essentially no voting privileges.
-Delegates have a marginal role in Congress and their constituents are not represented in Congress in the same manner as most citizens.
+Because Guam is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Blaz can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
+Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

-Each dot in the chart below was a member of the House of Representatives in 1992.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Blaz is shown as a purple triangle. (analysis methodology)
+Blaz is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1992 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Blaz sponsored bills primarily in these issue areas:

 Foreign Trade and International Finance (24%) Public Lands and Natural Resources (19%) International Affairs (11%) Labor and Employment (11%) Environmental Protection (11%) Government Operations and Politics (8%) Immigration (8%) Law (8%)

 Blaz recently introduced the following legislation:

 - H.R.
 4974 (102nd): To provide for additional development at War in the Pacific National Historical …

 - H.R.
 4233 (102nd): To extend the supplemental security income benefits program to residents of Guam, …

 - H.R.
 4164 (102nd): Guam Excess Lands Act